 Bonanza is a great platform for selling because it has some great marketing tools that help you market your products and generate repeat business from your customers.
 Tools are available to review customer data, build customer lists, and create targeted coupons to effectively market your products.

 Getting started with Bonanza is very easy.
 Tools are available to help you quickly import your listings from some of the most popular platforms.

-Next on the list of sites similar to Etsy is Spoonflower.
-This site is a little different from the others on this list because it mainly focuses on being a marketplace for home decor artists.
+Next on the list is Spoonflower.
+This site is a little different from the others because it mainly focuses on being a marketplace for home decor artists.
 Categories include fabric, wallpaper, living and decor, dining, and bedding.

 Spoonflower states that it has over 25,000 designers selling their creations and over 850,000 shoppers per month.
 You can create your own store, and it’s also possible to distribute your stuff to other marketplaces through Spoonflower.